 Name.
 Answer.
 Sirrett, Wm.
 F 4 horses and seven head of cattle.
 Plenty of hay; cattle do better here than on the cultivated grasses or in the woods of Ontario.
 I stable them at night in the winter and keep them in a yard in the daytime; they thrive well.
-I milked my cores nearly all winter, bull and young stock lived at the straw Doyle, W. A stack all winter.
-2 horses and 47 head of cattle and hogs.
+I milked my cows nearly all winter, bull and young stock lived at the straw stack all winter.
+Døyle, W. A 2 horses and 47 head of cattle and hogs.
 Plenty of hay; my cattle do not not seem to want anything but the wild hay if well cured, and they winter well without buildings if in tinchel out of wind.
-The working bullocks, milk cows and calves are stabled in winter, the balance have sieds as windbrakes severely, and a belt of tinchei to shelter from winds also.
-Lang, Robt 10 horses and 35 horned grades which do well.
+The working builocks, milk cows and calves are stabled in winter, the balance have sheds as windbrakes severely, and a belt of tinchel to shelter from winds also. . to horses and 35 horned grades which do well.
 Plenty of hay.
-Never saw cattle do better; my stoc does well in log stables during winter.
+Never saw cattle do better; my stock does well in log stables during winter.
 Riddle, Robt 2 horses and head of cattle.
 I have an abundance of hay.
 Cattle do well.
-I winter my stock in the open-air shells, and they thrive well.
+I winter my stock in the open-air sheds, and they thrive well.
 Pollock, John I have I yoke of cattle.
 Plenty of hay, and cattle do very well on it without grain.
 They do splendidly in winter in a stable of sods or logs.
-Powers, C. F 10 horses, 10 cattle and 20 sheep.
-I have 20 acres of Timothy, plenty of wild hay.
-Cattle all do well.
-I winter my stock in stables made from logs, and covered with straw.
-Cattle and sheep do better than in Ontario.
-Rutherford, J 2 horses, 1 yoke of oxen, 3 cows, 2 two year olds, I one year old, and 5 calves.
-I winter my stock in the house when very cold, therwise let them have their liberty, as stock thrive best to get their liberty to move about.
+Powers, C. F Rutherford, J 2 horses, I yoke of oxen, 3 cows, 2 two year olds, I one year old, and 5 calves.
+I winter my stock in the house when very cold, otherwise let them have their liberty, as stock thrive best to get their liberty to move about.
 Bobier, Thomas I cut 100 tons of hay (handless).
-Thousands of cattle in Ontario, and had 600 acres under pasture there, but never had cattle do so well in Ontario.
-Cattle and horses do very well in winter, and the great reason is that there are no rain or sleet storms here during winter.
+Thousands of cattle in Ontario, and had 600 acres under pasture there, but never had cattle do so well in Ontario Cattle and horses do very well in winter, and the great reason is that there are no rain or sleet storms here during winter.
 I winter my stock in a stable built of poplar posts sunk in ground, sided with lumber and sodded, covered with poles and straw.
-Little, James 1.4 McKnight, R A horses and 29 cattle.
+Little, James All kinds of stock do well here.
+There is all the hay that I require.
+I winter my stock in stables, and some out of doors where there is shelter.
+McKnight, R 4 horses and 29 cattle.
 Any amount of hay.
-Cattle do well on prairie grass.
-In winter I stable my stock at nights, and run out during days; they are no trouble to keep fat. horses and 2 cows.
+Cattle do well on prairie grass In winter I stable my stock at nights, and run out during days; they are no trouble to keep fat.
+Vandervoort, Geo 3 horses and 2 cows.
 There is a goodly supply of hay, and cattle thrive better on wild hay than they do on cultivated.
-In winter I stable horses and milch cows, but let the young run in an open shed around the straw stack.
+In winter I stable horses and milely cows, but let the young run in an open shed around the straw stack.
 They thrive splendidly, only I think horses require a little more grain than they do in Ontario.
 Black, G. R 9 horses and cattle.
 No hay, but cattle do exceedingly well on the wild grasses.
 I stable my stock in winter with straw and a little grain.
 I have no trouble.
 Howey, Wm 4 horses, and 8 head of cattle; lots of hay; cattle keep fat on it all the winter.
 I winter my cows in stables, young stock outside, and they do well.
 Gilmour, H. C We have a team of horses, and 28 head of cattle.
 We have plenty of hay, and cattle do exceedingly well on it.
-They winter well in a log stable on the open paairie.
+They winter well in a log stable on the open plairie.